vcruvinelr/goat-website/index.md

 what:
   title: What is GOAT?
   image: heatmap.png
-  description: Geo Open Accessibility Tool (GOAT) is an open-source web tool that is interactive, flexible, and practical for accessibility planning.
+  description: Geo Open Accessibility Tool, or simply GOAT, is an open-source web tool that is interactive, flexible, and practical for accessibility planning.
 Currently under development at the [Chair for Urban Structure and Transport Planning at TUM](https://www.bgu.tum.de/sv/startseite/), GOAT is capable of modeling walking and cycling accessibility.
 Frequent enhancements are made to improve its performance and add additional functionality.
 You can test different versions of GOAT [here](/versions).

 why:
   title: Why to use GOAT?